zold-io/wts.zold.io/README.md

 Your callback has to return `200` and `OK` as a text.
-Unless it happens, our server will send you another `GET` request in 5 minutes and will keep doing that for 4 hours.
-Then it will give up.
+Unless it happens, our server will send you another `GET` request in 5 minutes and will keep doing that for 24 hours.
+Then it will give up, and will be deleted.

 If your callback is never matched, it will be removed from the system in 24 hours (unless you set `forever` to `true`).